mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Backup schedule for the AtlasDeployment
+Reference to the backup schedule for the AtlasDeployment.

 <table>
     <thead>